 at the library in the near future!
 One goal for the L2 library might be to restablish the idea of the commons – that shared space that can be many things to many people and everyone feels ownership.
 I’m sorry, but a sign stating the rules of the building on the front door is not encouraging.
 Find ways to make policies and guidlelines friendly…and welcoming.”

-When not traveling or teaching, Michael resides in Traverse City, Michigan.
+When not traveling, Michael resides in Traverse City, Michigan.

 Contact Michael at mstephens7 (at) mac.com

 - “Web sites can bring libraries into the future” with Sarah Ann Long